The Argument

 When high-dimensional systems couple, new properties become statistically identifiable—properties that were not accessible in either system alone.

-This isn't mysticism; it's a rank increase in the Fisher information matrix.
+This isn't mysticism.
 The correlation between two oscillators is literally unmeasurable when they're independent.
 Couple them, and it becomes a parameter you can estimate.
-That's emergence: zero → nonzero Fisher rank.
+Emergence is the transition from unmeasurable to measurable—new degrees of freedom becoming accessible through interaction.

 Implications